Heavy materials for the absorption of gamma rays

 These secondary gamma, which are emitted at different angles and with various energies complicate the absorption law.
 They not only extend the life of the beam, but they degrade it.
 However, it is customary to consider an absorption coefficient of the deposited energy (the electron one).
 The absorptive capacity ignores the deposited energy of the secondary gamma absorbed further into the screen.
 Concerning radiation protection, it does not matter: the screen thicknesses thus calculated overestimate the risk.

 Lead is a very efficient absorber.
 First it is a very dense material.
 Then the lead nucleus is a heavy nucleus whose property is to favour the photoelectric effect.
 This effect plays a predominant role for gamma which, up to an energy of 200-300 keV, are mostly stopped.
 Lead performances are less good for more energetic gamma.
 The relevant figure is that only 1.5 cm screen is enough to absorb 50% of the energy of 1 MeV gamma.

-Comparison for lead and water of attenuation and absorption powers
+Comparison of attenuation and absorption powers in lead and water

-Comparison of stopping and attenuation powers (defined as the inverse of the massic absorption and attenuation coefficients) as a function of the gamma energy.
+Comparison of stopping and attenuation powers as a function of the gamma energy.
 Attenuation and absorption powers are rather close to each other when the photoelectric effect dominates.
 Lead is a very effective energy absorber up to 200 MeV, because of the dominance of the photoelectric effect for heavy nuclei.
 In the case of a light absorber such as water, the Compton effect dominates: the stopping power is much weaker.
-The vairation with energy is less marked.
+Variation with energy is less marked.

 Light absorbers (water, concrete, air) require greater thicknesses because they are less dense and that the photoelectric effect – beneficial to stop the gamma – plays a lesser role.